Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 Note how the `element` tag MUST be that of a `xilia://element` namespace, and all the child elements MUST inherit that namespace.

+#### Value types

+Any specified for transform or patch value MUST have a `type` attribute, attached to it (unless the `g` flag is set for the `Archive` spec version).
+In that case, in XLA, type MAY be ommited, and it is up to `Compiler` to figure out a type.
+Note that `Compiler` might not support XLA spec versions with `g` flag, so if all the types are know, it is recommended to list them and not include the `g` flag.

+The available types are following (mainly mapping to `Lua` types):
+ - `string`: Any text, MAY be Unicode if `u` flag is present in `Archive` spec version.
+Otherwise MUST be ASCII.
+Maps to a `string` in `Lua`
+ - `number`: Integer or float, maps to `number` in `Lua`.
+No limits on size are enforced by this spec, that is left up to the `Compiler`.
+ - `fx`: Fixed point value, maps to `FixedPoint` type (class) in `Lua`.
+ - `color`: Refers to a color.
+It is expressed as a hex RGBA value in `Lua`, however XLA format uses RGBA integer (decimal) value.

+If a type is specified for an element, it MUST be one of the stated above types.